Corporate Plan2022–23

 • United Nations Development Programme

-• United Nations Electoral Assistance Division/Department for Political and Peacebuilding Affairs.
+• United Nations Department of Political and Peacebuilding Affairs.

 Our performance

-The AEC’s Performance Reporting Framework guides our approach to developing, managing and reporting performance information in line with the Public Governance, Performance and Accountability Act 2013 (PGPA Act).
-We measure our performance against four key activities and the results we intend to achieve.
+Our Performance Reporting Framework guides our approach to developing, managing and reporting performance information in line with the PGPA Act.
+We measure our performance against two key activities and the results we intend to achieve.

 We report our performance through the annual performance statements in our annual reports.